What Is Boredom?

 The key factors underlying boredom.

-Boredom is unpleasant and physically painful.
+Boredom is unpleasant.
 It can make you angry and frustrated.
-Boredom can also influence your actions in negative ways.
+It can also influence your behavior in negative ways.
 Bored people are prone to overeat, for example.

 So how does boredom work?

-An interesting paper by John Eastwood, Alexandra Frischen, Mark Fenske, and Daniel Smilek in the September, 2012 issue of Perspectives on Psychological Science.
+An interesting paper by John Eastwood, Alexandra Frischen, Mark Fenske, and Daniel Smilek appears in the September 2012 issue of Perspectives on Psychological Science .

 These authors suggest that attention plays an important role in creating boredom.
 In particular, there are a few conditions that need to be met for people to feel bored.
 First, people need to have a reasonable level of psychological energy or arousal to feel bored.
 When people have low arousal and there is not much happening in the world, then they often feel relaxed.
 When they have high arousal, though, they have energy they would like to devote to something, but they cannot find anything engaging.